Showing posts with label Wishes. Show all posts

 You are optimistic as you are,

-And powerful as a man needs
+and as powerful as a man needs to be.

 Good in conversation and believing,

-And sometimes in the life-keep gap; independence,
+and sometimes in the life's keep gaps; independence,

-Bother not what others do,
+Bother not what others do:

-And bother what you do.
+bother only what you do.

-Self-praising hurts you at last,
+Self-praising hurts you at the end,

-But, sometimes it uplifts you
+but sometimes it uplifts you.

 You need that expectation.

-Your future is as shiny as coral
+Your future is as shiny as coral,

-As you have everything
+for you have everything

-That a man sometimes doesn’t have
+that a man sometimes doesn’t have:

-And may god bless you, always
+May god bless you, always.

-And my wish is the god’s wish.
+And my wish is god’s wish.

 Sunday, July 14, 2013